PixelatedPope/pixelatedpope.com/_posts/2022-07-26-the-hook-pattern.md

 Then we’d need some way to draw the flashed version of the sprite.
 A <span class="function">draw_flash</span>() function that we can overlay on our default drawing.

-Finally we’d need to make sure that we had all the variables responsible for controlling the drawing and the animation were available to us.
+Finally we’d need to make sure that we had all the variables responsible for controlling the drawing and the animation available to us.
 The color, the current alpha, the timer remaining on the flash, etc.

 Open the create event of our object so we block out a struct that has a place for all of that.